Green-Software-Foundation/if/src/builtins/interpolation/README.md

 ## Overview

 Interpolation is a way to infer new data points from a previously known set of points.
-This plugin implements linear interpolation by default for estimating energy consumption using the TDP of a chip.
+This plugin implements linear interpolation by default for estimating energy consumption.

 ## Usage

 To employ the `Interpolation` plugin, adhere to these steps:

-1. **Initialize Plugin**: Import the `Interpolation` function and initialize it with global configuration parameters `method`, `x` and `y`.
+1. **Initialize Plugin**: Import the `Interpolation` function and initialize it with global configuration parameters `method`, `x`, `y`, `input-parameter` and `output-parameter`.

 2. **Execute Plugin**: Invoke the `execute` method of the initialized plugin instance with an array of input parameters.
-Each input parameter should include a `timestamp`, `duration`, `cpu/utilization` and `cpu/thermal-design-power` information.
+Each input parameter should include a `timestamp`, `duration` and `[input-parameter]` information.

-3. **Result**: The plugin will return an array of plugin parameters enriched with the calculated average carbon intensity (`cpu/energy`) for each input.
+3. **Result**: The plugin will return an array of plugin parameters enriched with the calculated average carbon intensity for each input.

 ## Global Config

 - `method`: specifies the interpolation method for the data.
 Acceptable values are 'linear', 'spline', or 'polynomial'.
 The default method is linear. (optional)
 - `x`: array of x points.
 Numbers should be in ascending order (required).
 - `y`: array of y points.
 Numbers should be in ascending order (required).
+- `input-parameter`: a string defining the name to use its value to calculate the interpolation.
+It should match an existing key in the inputs array (required).
+- `output-parameter`: a string defining the name to use to add the result of interpolation with additional calculation (required).

 Counts of `x` and `y` arrays elements should be equal.